Eduard Bohlen

-Eduard Bohlen was a ship that was wrecked on the Skeleton Coast of German Southwest Africa (now Namibia) on 5 September 1909 in a thick fog.
+Eduard Bohlen was a ship that was stranded on the Skeleton Coast of German Southwest Africa (now Namibia) while offloading equipment for a diamond mine on 5 September 1909 in a thick fog.
+After attempts made by marine vessel Otavi to get her afloat failed, the ship became entrenched in the sand.
+Miners later used it as a 'hotel' until the mine shut down.

 The wreck currently lies in the sand 400 m from the shoreline.